 About The Expert

-Marisa F is an archaeologist and qualified tourist guide born and raised in Rome.
+Marisa F. is an archaeologist and qualified tourist guide born and raised in Rome.
 She enjoys wandering and making new discoveries in her city, and her love of Rome is the reason she studied Classical Archaeology at the University of Rome.
-Slow Travel is Marisa’s preferred style of tourism, and she dreams of a day when Rome has less big tourist groups of tourists and more independent travelers truly interested in the local history and tradition, instead of simply ticking a box off their bucklet list.
+Slow travel is Marisa’s preferred style of tourism, and she dreams of a day when Rome has fewer big tour groups and more independent travelers truly interested in the local history and traditions—rather than simply ticking a box off their bucket list.
 You can book her as a private guide on ToursByLocals.